 Schilder is the author and co-author of chapters, articles, reports, and briefs focused on the effectiveness of early childhood policies and programs.
 A few of her recent publications include Early Childhood Teacher Education Policies: Research Review and State Trends, Quality Rating and Improvement Systems: Stakeholder Theories of Change and Models of Practice, "Head Start/Child Care Partnerships: Program Characteristics and Classroom Quality (Early Childhood Education Journal), and Perspectives on the Impact of Pre-K Expansion.
 In 2016, she contributed a chapter on accountability in early childhood education to the SAGE Encyclopedia of Contemporary Early Childhood Education.

 Before joining EDC, Schilder was a Senior Policy Analyst at the Harvard Family Research Project and served as a Senior Evaluator at the U.S. Government Accountability Office, leading evaluations of education programs including studies of elementary and secondary interventions.

-Schilder received a BA from Ohio State University and attained an MA in Education and Human Development and an EdD in Education Administration and Policy Studies from George Washington University.
+Schilder received a BA from Ohio State University, an MA in Education and Human Development, and an EdD in Education Administration and Policy Studies from George Washington University.